-Testicle pain is a symptom that can affect men of all ages and can be classified as acute or chronic.
-Acute pain is one that appears fast and lasts for a few hours or days, usually caused by a bump to the testicles.
+Testicular pain is a symptom that can affect men of all ages and can be classified as acute or chronic.
+Acute pain is one that appears quickly and lasts a few hours or days, and is usually caused by a blow to the testicles.

-Chronic pain, however, develops slowly and continues for several weeks or months, and may be a sign of more serious problems such as inguinal hernia, varicocele or prostatitis, for example.
+Chronic pain, on the other hand, appears slowly and lasts for several weeks or months, and may be a sign of more serious problems such as inguinal hernia, varicocele, or chronic inflammatory processes.

-In rare cases, this type of pain may also indicate the presence of testicular cancer, although it is more common for cancer to develop other alterations first such as a hard lump or difficulty urinating.
+In more rare cases, this type of pain can also indicate the presence of testicular cancer, although in cancer men don't normally feel pain and can only identify a hardened node or lump.

-Varicocele is a dilation of the testicular veins and occur mainly in the left testicle but can also affect only the right one or both.
-This change causes constant discomfort, swelling of the testicles, and they feel hot, especially after walking or doing some physical activity.
+Varicocele is an enlargement of the testicle veins that occurs most often in the left testicle, but which can also affect only the right or both.
+This change causes constant discomfort, swelling of the testicles, and a sensation of heat, especially after walking or doing some physical activity.

-How to treat: In most cases, pain caused by varicocele is treated with painkiller medication like Paracetamol or Dipyrone.
-However, if there is a risk of infertility, or if the pain does not improve with the use of medication, a minor surgery may be needed to close the affected vein and allow blood to flow through the healthy vessels.
+How to treat it: in most cases, pain caused by varicocele is treated with analgesics such as paracetamol or dipyrone.
+However, if there is a risk of infertility or if the pain doesn't improve with the use of drugs, a small surgery may be needed to "bind" the affected veins and make the blood only circulate through healthy vessels.

 2. Inguinal hernia

-An inguinal hernia is very common in children and young adults.
-It occurs when a part of the intestine passes through a weakened area of the abdominal muscles and enters the scrotum provoking swelling and can get worse when you get up, bend down or pick up weights, for example.
+Inguinal hernia is very common in children and young adults, occurring when a portion of the intestine, or other abdominal content, passes through a weakened area of the abdominal muscles, entering the scrotum and causing constant swelling and pain.
+This can be worsened when getting up, bending over, or lifting weights, for example.

-How to treat: In cases of inguinal hernia, the only treatment available is surgery.
-The surgery allows to reallocate the part of the intestine in the right place and reinforce the abdominal muscles.
+How to treat it: the only treatment available is inguinal hernia surgery, which allows for the portion of the intestine to be put back in the correct place and the strengthening of the abdominal muscles.

 4. Testicular torsion

-Testicular torsion is usually motive to go straight to the emergency room.
-It is more common before the age of 25 and causes a very intense pain.
-However, there are cases in which the rotation does not happen completely and, therefore, the man may present a constant discomfort or intense pain that comes and goes according to the movements.
+Testicular torsion is usually an emergency situation that is more common before the age of 25 and causes very intense pain.
+However, there are cases in which this torsion doesn't happen completely and, so, the man may only have constant discomfortor intense pain that comes and goes according to movements.

-How to treat: If there is suspicion of testicular torsion, it is important to go to the emergency room quickly to confirm the diagnosis and perform the surgery to return the testicle to the correct place, avoiding complications such as infertility.
+How to treat it: in case of suspected testicular torsion, go quickly to the emergency room to confirm the diagnosis and have surgery to return the testicle to the correct place, avoiding complications such as infertility.

-Prostate inflammation, known as prostatitis, usually causes symptoms such as pain while urinating, fever, back pain, and a feeling your bladder is emptying.
-However, it is also common to feel pain in the testicles, which worsens when feeling the region.
+Inflammation of the prostate, known as prostatitis, usually causes symptoms such as painful urination, fever, perineal pain, and a feeling of being unable to empty the bladder.
+However, pain in the testicles which worsens when touched, is also common.

-How to treat: A good way to relieve pain is to sit in warm water for 15 minutes and practice Kegel exercises.
-In almost all cases it is also necessary to take antibiotics prescribed by an urologist, such as Ciprofloxacin or Levofloxacin.
+How to treat it: a good way to relieve pain is to take a sitz bath with warm water for 15 minutes and do Kegel exercises.
+However, it is almost always necessary to also take antibiotics prescribed by the urologist, such as ciprofloxacin or levofloxacin.

-Although the mumps normally affect the parotid glands, which are found on the side of the face, the virus that causes the disease can also move to the testicles, causing inflammation.
-So pain may occur in the testicles after a mumps situation, due to the migration of the virus.
+Although mumps usually affect the parotid glands, which are found on the side of the face, the virus that causes the disease can also make its way down to the testicles, causing inflammation.
+So, pain in the testicles is possible after mumps because of the spread of the virus.

-How to treat: Anti-inflammatory and painkiller medication, such as Ibuprofen or Paracetamol, are usually used to relieve the symptoms.
-But it is also necessary to rest and drink plenty ofwater during the day to help the body eliminate the virus.
+How to treat it: anti-inflammatory and analgesic drugs, such as ibuprofen or paracetamol, are usually used to relieve symptoms, but it is also necessary to rest and drink plenty ofwater during the day to help the body get rid of the virus.

 7. Testicular cancer